Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 I decided a clean white background with a box layout would be a good way to present information in the different sections, allowing enough space between text, images and any key features.

-The wireframes can be viewed on [Figma](https://www.figma.com/file/id8P5uQyr2jNX05hUHXlRu/Milestone4-CamperHampers?node-id=0%3A1)
+The wireframes can be viewed on [Figma](https://www.figma.com/file/id8P5uQyr2jNX05hUHXlRu/Milestone4-CamperHampers?node-id=0%3A1) .
+Please select the different pages from the dropdown menu on the left to view desktop, mobile and table wireframes for each project.

 ### Surface plane: